 Higher Total Interest Paid: You can expect to pay a lot more for interest if your monthly payments are on the lower side.

-Negative Equity Risk: Since many fast-depreciating cars lose value rapidly in the first few years, you will find yourself owing more than the car is worth for most of your loan period.
+Negative Equity Risk: Since vehicles depreciate quickly during the first few years of ownership, you will find yourself owing more than the car is worth for most of your loan period.

 Long-Term Commitment: Loans beyond six or seven years imply holding onto payments for very long, sometimes beyond the useful life of the car.